 Deliverables: A quality data set that meets the parameters outlined in the Quality Assurance Project Plan (QAPP).
 Monthly indicator bacteria memo (see example).
-Creek Health Memo for WY23.
+Creek water quality data submitted to CEDEN for use in the SWRCB Integrated Report process to assess the status of impaired water bodies in the Morro Bay watershed.